Everest Base Camp in 14 Days

 - Explore the Legendary destination of Nepal-Kathmandu, City of Temple

-- Enjoy the Breathtaking landscape of Himalaya through the Flight from Kathmandu to Lukla and touched down to world’s unique Airport
+- Enjoy the Breathtaking landscape of Himalaya through the Flight to Lukla and touched down to world’s unique Airport

 - Trek through Enchanting Sherpa high country and unspoilt Buddhist monasteries to Everest Base Camp and Amazing Khumbu Glacier